St Andrew's Church of England High School: Enrichment

 The school established a theatre company to help students stage regular showcases, including cultural celebrations and concerts.
 Through its relationship with the British Theatre Academy, the school saw its pupils perform in the West End in The Color Purple.

 The programme of enrichment and outreach with feeder primary schools saw St Andrew's students leading workshops at feeder primary schools, becoming teachers for the day.
 The school's STEM programme aims to provide students with a unique STEM focus across the curriculum.
 As part of this, St Andrew's hosted a ‘Science in Action’ workshop for hundreds of primary school pupils, led by the school's expert science team.
 The programme gives primary school pupils the opportunity to get hands on with science.
 Computing is also featured, with primary school pupils creating a one-player computer game.

 Badge

 The St Andrew's badge was inspired the Scottish national flag, but was developed to a unique logo showing a shield with the white saltire cross of St Andrew on a blue (heraldic azure) ground, with the cross pierced a red five-leafed open coronet.
 On the under side of the shield was the Latin school motto: Per crucem ad coronam.

 Sister school

 The annual admissions procedure was shared with St Andrew's sister school, Archbishop Tenison's, from 1978 until 2018.
 When the decision was taken to close St Andrew's, the governors of Archbishop Tenison's were offered the opportunity to expand into the St Andrew's school site.
 The governor's voted not to do so.

-Houses

-Students joining the school were assigned to Houses.
-In former years there were three houses, each with a distinct colour.